 In general, the surgery involves the following steps:

-- The covering over the bone (the periosteum) is then dissected away from the bone starting on the back and carried around the front.
-Staying in this plane of tissue is very safe, and allows the coccyx to be dissected free and then separated from the sacrum.
+- The protective cartilage over the bone (the periosteum) is dissected from the bone starting on the back and carried around the front.

 The operation takes about thirty minutes to perform and can be done on an outpatient basis.
-The most difficult part of the operation is that it takes a long time for the patient to heal.
-Generally, it takes three months to a year after the surgery before patients see any relief from their symptoms, and of course sitting is very difficult throughout the healing process.
+The most difficult part of the operation is the long healing process.
+Generally, it takes three months to a year after the surgery before patients see any relief from their symptoms, and sitting is difficult throughout the healing process.